iconnewmedia-de/moodle-local_thi_learning_companions/README.md

 The groups to which you belong are listed at the top.
 For each group, the group picture, the group title, as well as the last comment and the date of the last comment in the group are displayed.
 The group title is linked to the corresponding group chat.
 If you belong to more than three groups, only three will be displayed at first.
 Additional groups can be displayed by clicking on „Show (x) more groups“.

-The „Group me up“ link refers to a page on which users can search for groups and join them, or apply to join closed groups.
+The „Group me up“ link refers to a page on which users can create new groups, search for groups and join them, or apply to join closed groups.

 The link „Go to admin area“ is only displayed to users with extended rights.
 The authorisation required for this is „local_thi_learning_companions:group_manage“.
 By default, all administrators and users with the role „manager“ receive this authorisation when the plug-in is installed.
 In the admin area, reported contributions can be managed and orphaned groups can be deleted.